IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `output` specifies the format of the output.
 This field is optional.
 - `file-name` specifies the name of the file to which the output is written.
 This field is optional.
 - `delim` a single character, when specified will be used as delimiter for the fields in each record/row.
+- `location` is a path to the physical location of the fileset.
+It is used when duplicate names are allowed.
+- `delim` is a field delimiter character for output records.
+- `dump` when set to true, it outputs all records in the fileset.
+- `offset` reads data from the offset provided, default is 0.
+- `limit` reads number of records specified in each read.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.